Last modified on June 7, 2022

 New use cases have been growing and the additional 450Mhz band has been expanded to meet demands.
 These are in addition to existing LTE B31 deployments.

 The ecosystem is ready for massive adoption of devices, pioneered by Altair’s ultra-low power technology for cellular M2M and IoT.

 An Unlikely Hero

-The frequency of 450MHz, once a low frequency designated towards 2G networks, has been brought back into the LTE and 5G era.
+The 450MHz frequency band, once a low frequency designated towards 2G networks, has been brought back into the LTE and 5G era.
 Thankfully, it’s giving IoT developers just what they’ve been looking for.

 Recognizing the potential of the 450MHz band, Altair is the first company to have developed and demonstrated a chipset that supports CAT-M and NB-IoT technologies at multiple LTE bands including 450MHz.